MakeSchool-Tutorials/ecommerce-tutorial/P11-Connect-AddToCart-Button-With-Cart/content.md

 ---

-Now that we can show the shopping cart in the footer of our page, the next step would be to connect our ‘Add to Cart’ buttons on the items to the cart.
+Now that we can show the shopping cart in the footer of our page, the next step would be to connect our 'Add to Cart' buttons on the items to the cart.
-This way, when a user clicks on ‘Add to Cart’, the item will be displayed inside the cart!
+This way, when a user clicks on 'Add to Cart', the item will be displayed inside the cart!

 # Using querySelectorAll function

 The first thing we need to do is get all the buttons from the page.
-Currently all the buttons on our page are the ‘Add to Cart’ buttons.
+Currently all the buttons on our page are the 'Add to Cart' buttons.

 To select all buttons, we will use the ```document.querySelectorAll``` function.

 This function gives you all the elements in the document that matches the query.

-**For example**: if we pass ```document.querySelectorAll(‘button’)```, we will get a node list of all the buttons in our document/page.
+**For example**: if we pass ```document.querySelectorAll('button')```, we will get a node list of all the buttons in our document/page.

 > [info]
 >